Ravenor222/Recipe-Capture/README.md

  - uses Clarifai to extract tags from an image, and sends them to Spoonacular for recipes.
     - https://lit-river-70719.herokuapp.com/

+## Apple Store
+ - Currently under beta with Testflight with a small portion of users.

  ## Authors

     - Nicholas Danvers = {